Warrimoo railway station

 Warrimoo railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains suburb of Warrimoo opening on 9 March 1918.

 History

 While the Great Western Railway was built through the Blue Mountains in 1867, it was originally established in the area as Karabar platform.
 After a name change a new platform was built in 1918.
 This platform was later destroyed as a result of bush fire in 1951 and was later rebuilt.

 A pedestrian bridge was built in 1917 to provide access to the station and in 1990 alterations were made.

 The station celebrated its 100th anniversary on 9 March 2018.

 Platforms and services

 Warrimoo has one island platform with two sides.
-It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.
+It is serviced by Sydney Trains Blue Mountains Line services travelling from Sydney Central to Lithgow.